padillaco/auto-deploy/WPENGINE_SETUP.md

-# Deploy to WP Engine (GitHub Action)
+# WP Engine Auto-Deployment Setup

-This repository contains a GitHub action to setup code deployment from a GitHub repository to a WP Engine environment.
-The Shell script that runs the actual deployment can be found in [this repo](https://github.com/padillaco/action-deploy-to-remote-repository).
+This guide contains instructions to configure a workflow file that deploys code from a GitHub repository to a WP Engine environment.

-## Implementation

-### 1. Copy the Workflow File Template
+## 1. Copy the Workflow File Template

 Copy this [.github](/example/.github/) folder to the root of the repository that is being setup for auto-deployments.
 If the **.github/workflows** folder already exists within the repository, then copy only the [wpengine-deploy.yml](/example/.github/workflows/wpengine-deploy.yml) workflow file to the workflows folder.

-### 2. Actions
+## 2. Actions

  The [wpengine-deploy.yml](/example/.github/workflows/wpengine-deploy.yml) workflow file includes 3 actions: